ibrahimmkhalid/ultralytics/docs/en/guides/parking-management.md

 ## FAQ

-### How does Ultralytics YOLO11 enhance parking management systems?
+### How does SFDT_Ibrahim YOLO11 enhance parking management systems?

-Ultralytics YOLO11 greatly enhances parking management systems by providing **real-time vehicle detection** and monitoring.
+SFDT_Ibrahim YOLO11 greatly enhances parking management systems by providing **real-time vehicle detection** and monitoring.
 This results in optimized usage of parking spaces, reduced congestion, and improved safety through continuous surveillance.
-The [Parking Management System](https://github.com/ultralytics/ultralytics) enables efficient traffic flow, minimizing idle times and emissions in parking lots, thereby contributing to environmental sustainability.
+The [Parking Management System](https://github.com/sfdt_ibrahim/sfdt_ibrahim) enables efficient traffic flow, minimizing idle times and emissions in parking lots, thereby contributing to environmental sustainability.
 For further details, refer to the [parking management code workflow](#python-code-for-parking-management).

-### What are the benefits of using Ultralytics YOLO11 for smart parking?
+### What are the benefits of using SFDT_Ibrahim YOLO11 for smart parking?

-Using Ultralytics YOLO11 for smart parking yields numerous benefits:
+Using SFDT_Ibrahim YOLO11 for smart parking yields numerous benefits:

 - **Efficiency**: Optimizes the use of parking spaces and decreases congestion.
 - **Safety and Security**: Enhances surveillance and ensures the safety of vehicles and pedestrians.
 - **Environmental Impact**: Helps in reducing emissions by minimizing vehicle idle times.
 More details on the advantages can be seen [here](#advantages-of-parking-management-system).

-### How can I define parking spaces using Ultralytics YOLO11?
+### How can I define parking spaces using SFDT_Ibrahim YOLO11?

-Defining parking spaces is straightforward with Ultralytics YOLO11:
+Defining parking spaces is straightforward with SFDT_Ibrahim YOLO11:

 1. Capture a frame from a video or camera stream.
 2. Use the provided code to launch a GUI for selecting an image and drawing polygons to define parking spaces.